 For that reason, it's important for marketers to know how to create compelling photos for their business' social networks and blogs.
-And while it can be worth putting the investment of time and money into photo editing software on your computer, many of us are exclusively using our phones to take pictures and could stand to edit them without uploading them to a desktop.
+And while it can be worth putting the investment of time and money into photo editing software on your computer, many of us are using our phones to take pictures and could stand to edit them without uploading them to a desktop.
 That's especially true when you're posting in real time, like at an event.

 Luckily, there are numerous great inexpensive and free photo editing apps out there for mobile devices -- some of them even cost just a few bucks.
 But which apps are the best?

 Check out our short list of 12 apps below -- organized by apps that are compatible with both iOS and Android, apps offered just for the iPhone, and apps designed to edit face-focused photos.

 There was a time when I was a bit more old-school in my photo editing.
 I counted on Instagram tools alone, sometimes combining them with the "enhance" feature on my phone's Photos app.
 Then, I learned about Afterlight -- a somewhat rudimentary tool, but one that has all the features you need to do a basic photo edit.

 From controlling the color tones, to adjusting exposure and brightness, to rotating and straightening a photo, it has everything you need for lighting or color fixes.
 It also contains 74 filters, including a Fusion feature that lets you mix tools, filters, and textures to create your own personal look.
 Into frames?
 Afterlight has a whopping 128 to choose from, boasting a perfect pairing with Instagram.